riemann/riemann-mongodb/README.md

-Riemann MongoDB
+Riemann mongodb
 =============

 Simple mongodb riemann client.

-Submits the result of db.stats() query into riemann.
+A client which submits the result of db.stats() query into riemann.
+A second client to monitor replication set status, using rs.status() query.

 Get started
 ==========